solo-io/supergloo/docs/content/reference/cli/meshctl_install_community.md

       --cluster-domain string            The Cluster Domain used by the Kubernetes DNS Service in the registered cluster.
 Defaults to 'cluster.local'.
 Read more: https://kubernetes.io/docs/tasks/administer-cluster/dns-custom-nameservers/
       --cluster-name string              Name with which to register the cluster running Gloo Mesh, only applies if --register is also set (default "mgmt-cluster")
-  -d, --dry-run                          Output installation manifest -h, --help                             help for install
+  -d, --dry-run                          Output installation manifest -h, --help                             help for community
       --kubeconfig string                path to the kubeconfig from which the management cluster will be accessed --kubecontext string               name of the kubeconfig context to use for the management cluster --namespace string                 namespace in which to install Gloo Mesh (default "gloo-mesh")